uga-libraries/bags/README.md

 2. Moves the content from the data folder into the parent directory.
 3. Deletes the data folder.
 4. Renames the parent directory to remove "_bag".

+update_bags.py

+This script updates the manifest in a bag to match what is currently in the data folder and validates the bag, printing the result.

+It was developed for use in born-digital accessioning and processing, for when additional appraisal is done after the content is bagged and before it can be made into AIPs.

 validate_bags.py